erickyun/mpv/DOCS/man/options.rst

     as declared by the EWMH specification, i.e. no change is done.

     ``never`` asks the window manager to never disable the compositor.

-``--x11-present=<no|auto|yes>``
-    Whether or not to use presentation statistics from X11's presentation extension (default: ``auto``).

-    mpv asks X11 for present events which it then may use for more accurate frame presentation.
-This only has an effect if ``--video-sync=display-...`` is being used.

-    The auto option enumerates XRandr providers for autodetection.
-If amd, radeon, intel, or nouveau (the standard x86 Mesa drivers) is found and nvidia is NOT found, presentation feedback is enabled.
-Other drivers are not assumed to work, so they are not enabled automatically.

-    ``yes`` or ``no`` can still be passed regardless to enable/disable this mechanism in case there is good/bad behavior with whatever your combination of hardware/drivers/etc. happens to be.

 Disc Devices